Certificate Program (15 credits)

 The objective of the Wildlife Rehabilitation program is to provide training in the care of wildlife.
 Proper husbandry requires knowledge of animal nutrition, medicine, disease, behavior, and population management.
 Graduates will know how to provide care, to manage human-wildlife conflict, and to create effective lesson plans or presentations.
 Upon graduation, you may begin using the designation CWRP, Certified Wildlife Rehabilitation Professional.

 The certificate program in Wildlife Rehabilitation requires satisfactory completion of 15 credit hours, including four required courses and one elective.
+In addition, there is a field work requirement which consists of 40 volunteer/employment hours at a an approved facility of your choice relevant to the program.

 Learn more about Careers in Wildlife Rehabilitation.